Great Smoky Mountains Spring Photography Workshop

 What are conditions like in spring—rain, fog, temperature swings?

 All of the above are possible, sometimes in the same day.
 Spring mornings can be chilly, and weather can change quickly with elevation.
 Fog is common and can be excellent for mood and depth.
-Light rain is something we'll often work in, because it can bring out color, add atmosphere and keep contrast under control.
+Light rain is something we often work in because it deepens color, adds atmosphere, and keeps contrast under control.
 We'll avoid heavy rain and high winds for comfort and safety.

 How physically demanding is the workshop?